 Singer XL-400 Video Review

-These two sewing machines, both made by excellent businesses, are tough to pick between.
-After comparing their features, my general suggestion is to go with the machine that has more built-in stitches at a lower price.
+While both of these sewing machines are made by great businesses, choosing between them is tough.
+But my general suggestion is to go with the machine that has the most built-in stitches at a reasonable price.

 Q. Can i use serger thread in my sewing machine